 The Carquinez Bridge consists of two spans that carry Interstate 80 over the Carquinez Straits between Crockett in Contra Costa County and Vallejo in Solano County.
 The northbound (eastbound) span was opened in 1958, and the southbound (westbound) span (Alfred Zampa Memorial Bridge) opened on November 11, 2003.
 The northbound span is a cantilever span (retrofitted for earthquakes), and the southbound span is a suspension bridge.
 This photo also shows the original span (opened as part of U.S. 40 on May 11, 1927), which was removed in phases until it was fully dismantled in September 2007.
 Photo taken 11/28/04.

-Prior to reaching Vallejo, Interstate 80 crosses the Carquinez Straits via a steel cantilever bridge (northbound) and a suspension bridge (southbound).
-The suspension bridge for westbound traffic is designated as the Alfred Zampa Bridge.
-The Zampa Bridge opened on November 11, 2003, and it replaces the original steel cantilever span that had opened on May 21, 1927.
-Eastbound traffic uses another steel cantilever truss span that opened to traffic in 1958.
+Prior to reaching Vallejo, Interstate 80 crosses the Carquinez Straits via a steel cantilever bridge and a suspension bridge.
+The suspension bridge for westbound (southbound) traffic is designated as the Alfred Zampa Bridge.
+The Zampa Bridge opened on November 11, 2003, and it replaced the original steel cantilever span that had opened on May 21, 1927.
+Eastbound (northbound) traffic uses another steel cantilever truss span that opened to traffic in 1958.
+After the Zampa bridge opened in 2003, a project followed thereafter where the 1927 bridge briefly served eastbound traffic while the 1958 span was retrofitted for earthquake safety.
+Thereafter, the 1927 span was dismantled and removed, gone completely by 2006.
 Leaving the bridge, Interstate 80 turns northeast at Vallejo, following a well-traveled route between the Bay Area and the capital city of Sacramento.